hapax/hapax.github.io/assets/simple-physics.md

 (It should perhaps be called *Lucretian motion*, since Lucretius observed the zigzag motion of dust particles and attributed it to atoms --- in 60 BC!)
-Although Brownian motion itself suggests the existence of atoms, it was Einstein who extracted a testable experimental prediction from the atomic hypothesis.
+Although Brownian motion suggests the existence of atoms, Einstein (unlike Lucretius) extracted a specific and testable experimental prediction.
 In 1908, Jean Perrin measured the dance of pollen grains in water, and found that they diffused precisely according to the ESS relation, since all the parameters (except $D$) can be measured in other ways.